mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/events.md

 ![Handling multiple actions per domain.](../.gitbook/assets/aggregate-domain-event-handlers.png)

 As seen in the diagrams, a typical domain event could be `OrderStarted` if we are in a commercial domain.
-This event would be sent to our domain’s event bus which all systems in scope of our domain may subscribe to.
+This event would be sent to our domain’s event bus which all systems in the scope of our domain may subscribe to.

 {% hint style="info" %}
 See more at: